utopiabound/redditp/README.md

 * /user/USER/m/MULTIREDDIT

 ## Other Services:
+* /imgur/			Popular Imgur Items
-* /imgur/USER			Images from that USER
+* /imgur/u/USER			Images from that USER
+* /imgur/t/TAG			Items with that TAG
 * /gfycat				Trending gfycat items
 * /gfycat/u/USER		Gfycat items from that USER
 * /gfycat/t/TAG		Gfycat items with that TAG